polca/prospective-db-management/Meeting notes.md

   - Information on dependencies and consistencies with other scenarios
 - Detailed description and data at various levels
   - Inventories that are required on top of existing LCI databases (e.g. bw Excel format or ILCD)
-  - Code and data for generating scenarios
-  - Recipes (similar to Futura)
-  - Scenario difference file

 ### Idea for zenodo community